 After answering integration of knowledge and ideas text dependent questions for the third lesson, I will have the kids compare and contrast themselves with a friend in the class.
 They will fill out similar graphic organizers from lesson 2.
 Then they will complete the snow beast craft.
 They are going to love this one!

-For text dependent questions, lesson plans, graphic organizer, and craft pattern click on the image below to visit our TPT store.
+Are you ready to try one of our interactive read-alouds in your classroom?
+Click here to learn more about interactive read-alouds.
+For The Snow Beast text dependent questions, lesson plans, graphic organizer, and craft pattern click on the image below to visit our TPT store.